chainstack/docs/docs/tutorials/filecoin/deploy-an-erc20-token-on-filecoin-with-hardhat.md

 :::

-To create a Hardhat project, in your project's folder run:
+To create a Hardhat project, in your project's directory run:

 ```sh
 npx hardhat